CS222-UIUC/course-project-iplanner/README.md

 - If MacOS: download **Workbench**, **Community Server**, **Router**, **Shell** and install.
 2. After installation, you need to configure your MySQL server.
 Click "Next" through, and set a password for the `root` user when prompted.
 3. Start the MySQL Workbench.
 You should already see a "Local instance MySQL80" under "MySQL Connections".
 Click on the instance, enter your password, and tick "Save password in vault".
 4. If all is good you should see the database.
-On the middle left, select "Navigator > Schemas".
+On the middle left, at the blank spaces in "Schema", right click and select "Create schema".
+Create a schema called `iplanner`, **all lowercase**.

 ### Springboot JPA Configuration